mynona/vapor-oauth-example/README.md

 * Access tokens are valid only for 1 minute for testing purposes.
 * Refresh tokens have no expiration.

-All detailed outputs can be seen in the XCode console.
+All detailed outputs can be seen in the Xcode console.

 ---
 # Learning resources